NRLParticipation/NRL-Cookbook/docs/administrators/social-media.md

-# Social Media Posts and Content Calendars
+# Social media posts and content calendars

 **Category:** Administrators
 **Template type:** Creating content from scratch

+**Collect these inputs before you start:**

+- [NRL_CLUB_NAME]
+- [MISSION_FOCUS - e.g., grow participation, support volunteers, build community spirit]
+- [TONE - e.g., friendly, family-focused, inspiring]
+- [PROGRAM_NAME - e.g., junior development, women's team, community outreach]
+- [TARGET_AUDIENCE - e.g., local families, players, sponsors]
+- [PRIMARY_GOAL - e.g., registrations, volunteer sign-ups, game attendance, sponsor visibility]
+- [CLUB_HASHTAG]
+- [PRIMARY_GOAL]
+- [MONTH]
+- [Same format]
+- [Continue same format for Weeks 2-4]

 Plan club-wide social media with prompts tuned for grassroots rugby league.
 Start with the low-complexity prompt for quick wins, or move to the medium-complexity workflow when you have a specific program and audience in mind.
+Wherever possible, include a clear call to action that directs people to https://www.playrugbyleague.com for centralised registrations and resources. *Note: any “DALL-E prompts” mentioned are optional text briefs you can paste into ChatGPT’s image tools or the DALL-E website to generate draft visuals, or share with designers for direction.*

 ---

-## Low Complexity: Monthly Content Sprint
+## Low complexity: monthly content sprint

 ```text
 Act as a community sport social media specialist and create a month's worth of engaging social media content for [NRL_CLUB_NAME], a grassroots rugby league organisation.
 Focus on our mission to [MISSION_FOCUS - e.g., grow participation, support volunteers, build community spirit].